rxweb/rxweb.io/docs/rx-web-core/cli/cli-localization.md

 # Adding Localization

 ## Definition
 This will add json files of the data of languages that are there in the database tables.
-For more information refer &lta class="redirect-link" href="/localization-and-globalization/global-content.html"&gtGlobalization and Localization&lt/a&gt
+For more information refer <a class="redirect-link" href="/localization-and-globalization/global-content.html">Globalization and Localization</a>

 ## Usage